mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Remove;
 ~~~

-A Remove proposal is invalid if the `removed` field does not identify any non-blank
+A Remove proposal is invalid if the `removed` field does not identify a non-blank leaf
-leaf node.
+node.

 A member of the group applies a Remove message by taking the following steps: